 Dream Trip Complete: Driving to Canada’s Arctic

-I love a good road trip.
+I love a good road trip and Canada has plenty of them from an East coast Canada road trip or driving to the Northwest territories.
+There are so many beautiful places in Canada.
 There’s something about having a vehicle and being able to drive it where I want to go and about being able to comfortably pack my things and have them with me at all times.
 One of my bucket-list goals was to drive the infamous Dempster Highway all the way to Inuvik, Canada and then take the new highway to Tuktoyaktuk, Canada’s first road to the Arctic Ocean!

 There was only one problem – The new highway wasn’t open yet.
 Luckily, however, I had a way to get around that.
 Back in 2017, I came up with the idea to travel across Canada for 150 days, creating a web series about Canada in celebration of Canada’s 150th birthday.
 This project allowed me to get special permission for a variety of things, one of them being access to the new Mackenzie-Delta Highway, the highway connecting Inuvik with Tuktoyaktuk in Canada’s Northwest Territories.

 Yup, that’s right.
 I was literally allowed to drive the highway before it was opened to the public.
 I even had a construction crew join me!
 But first, back to the story.

 First things first, the Dempster Highway.
 This 738 km dirt road connects Dawson, YT with Inuvik, NT.
 Any true road warrior will know what it is and will either want to do it or has done it already.
 Not only is it known for its epic beauty but it’s also known for being quite off the beaten track.
 After all, there’s literally only one place to stay in the middle of it all (Eagle Plains) and this is also the only place to get gas, food, and any vehicle repairs you might need after being on the bumpy road.